manticoresoftware/manticoresearch/manual/Integration/Kafka.md

 # Syncing with Kafka

-Manticore Search can efficiently consume messages from a Kafka broker, enabling real-time data indexing and search capabilities.
+Manticore Search can seamlessly consume messages from a Kafka broker, allowing for real-time data indexing and search.

-To get started, you need:
+To get started, you need to:
 1. **Define the source:** Specify the Kafka topic from which Manticore Search will read messages.
-This involves setting up connection details such as the broker's host, port, and topic name.
+This setup includes details like the broker’s host, port, and topic name.
-2. **Destination table:** Designate a Manticore real-time table where the data from Kafka will be stored.
+2. **Set up the destination table:** Choose a Manticore real-time table to store the incoming Kafka data.
-3. **Create a materialized view:** Establish a materialized view (`mv`) to define the transformation and mapping of data from Kafka to the destination table in Manticore Search.
-This includes specifying field mappings, data transformations, and any filters or conditions to apply to the incoming data stream.
+3. **Create a materialized view:** Set up a materialized view (`mv`) to handle data transformation and mapping from Kafka to the destination table in Manticore Search.
+Here, you’ll define field mappings, data transformations, and any filters or conditions for the incoming data stream.

 ## Source

 <!-- example kafka_source -->

-The `source` configuration allows you to define the `broker`, `topic list`, `consumer group`, and the internal message structure.
+The `source` configuration allows you to define the `broker`, `topic list`, `consumer group`, and the message structure.

 #### Schema

-Define the schema using standard Manticore fields such as `int`, `float`, `text`, `json`, etc.
+Define the schema using Manticore field types like `int`, `float`, `text`, `json`, etc.

 ```sql
 CREATE SOURCE <source name> [(column type, ...)] [source_options]
 ```

-All keys in the schema are case-insensitive, meaning there is no difference between Products, products, or PrOdUcTs.
+All schema keys are case-insensitive, so `Products`, `products`, and `PrOdUcTs` are treated the same.
 They are all converted to lowercase.

 <!-- intro -->